I joined Merkle Science as an Architect#

 However, Nirmal and the CEO Mriganka Pattnaik took their time in explaining how their business works and I realized I wanted to join them.
 The work seemed exciting and after 2 years at Visa, I was ready for a different sort of challenge.
 They went the extra mile to convince me of the quality of the work, the problems they’re dealing with, and surprisingly, they circumvented their rule that all new hires get an M1 MacBook Pro to let me buy my own laptop to run Linux in!
 While that might not be so important to many people, I’m pretty vocal about not liking the experience of using a Mac for work; before you ask, giving me a windows laptop is a quick way to assure a refusal to the offer letter.
 Additionally, I expressed that I’m interested in a Developer Advocacy role as well, and to my surprise, they revealed that they have a lot of work around that space as well, since tech in the cryptocurrency field is still new and it is constantly changing.

-I don’t have much to say since I’m still new here, but I’ve already learnt a lot about Cryptocurrencies.
+I don’t have much to say since I’m still new here, but I’ve already learnt a lot about the domain.
 I want to blog about Ethereum and how to write a DeFi app soon.
 It could be interesting!

 We _are_ hiring, of course, so please reach out if you want to work in a company that’s making headway in the cryptocurrency space!